 Risk compared to card-present transactions

 Online payments can present unique challenges compared to face-to-face payments.
 Because a physical card isn’t required, and the customer’s identity can be masked, the chance of encountering fraud is higher.
-A fraudulent transaction will likely result in a Dispute (also known as a Chargeback).
+A fraudulent transaction will likely result in a Dispute from the cardholder.

 What is a dispute?